mazeor9/r6-data.js/README.md

 ### Parameters

-The `getSeasonalStats()` function accepts an object with the following parameters:
+The `getSeasonalStats()` function accepts the API Key and an object with the following parameters:

+- `apiKey`: (Required) Your API Key from r6data.eu
 - `nameOnPlatform`: (Required) The player's name on the platform
 - `platformType`: (Required) The platform type - "uplay", "psn", or "xbl"